Orthopaedic Trauma Service

 We also deal with less significant injuries such as broken wrists, ankles, legs and arms following more minor injuries such as falls and sporting accidents.
 In addition, we receive patients with suspected infection in the joints of the body.

-We have a number of consultant surgeons that provide round the clock on-call trauma surgery.
-Our surgeons are organised into pairs and should you be admitted to the orthopaedic department following an injury, you will come in under the care of one of the following teams:
+We have a number of consultant surgeons that provide around the clock on-call trauma surgery.
+Our surgeons are organised into teams and should you be admitted to the orthopaedic department following an injury, you will come in under the care of one of the following teams.

 The trauma service is coordinated by Will Eardley.
-The teams are supported by a range of junior staff and a dedicated trauma nurse practitioner and the major trauma coordinating nurse.
+The teams are supported by a range of junior staff and a dedicated trauma nurse specialist, a major trauma coordinator and trauma rehabilitation coordinator.